1. Acknowledge Alarms#

 include-meta: false

-Try to adjust the filter, for example by picking different severity levels like critical, minor, or warning.
+- Adjust the filter, for example by picking different severity levels like

 method: POST